GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

   updateTime: '2021-11-26T17:55:04.655389661Z'
 ```

-Run the following command to promote your application to your prod Target:
+Run the following command to promote your application to your prod target:

 ```bash
 gcloud beta deploy releases promote --delivery-pipeline web-app-private-targets --release web-app-001